a-p-robinson/gedicomimport/README.md

 + -e [energywindow]; New energy window bounds
 + -i [interfile]; A new interfile to replace the pixel data with
 + -u [uid]; A new UID for the file
++ -t [image type]: The type of the image - Reconstructed or projections.
+This defaults to projections for backwards compatibility.

 Note that if you include multiple files with the same uid then Xeleris thinks they are the same and only sees one.